top of page

 Camp Jubilee (Cochrane, AB)

-Getting Here & Parking at Camp
+Parking at Camp

 Arriving & Registration

 Gates will be shut outside of registration hours.
 If you arrive outside of registration hours, call the phone number on the gate to contact registration staff.
-The gates are locked from 10pm-7am each night.
+The gates are locked from 10pm-8am each night.

 What To Bring to the Alberta Herb Gathering

 Please bring all tenting equipment you need to be safe and comfortable while camping, including your tent, bedding, towels and tarps if necessary.
-For guests staying in the bunk houses, bring your own bedding and towels.
+For guests staying in the bunk houses, bring your own bedding, pillows and towels.
 Some guests bring an extra flat sheet to hang over their bunk as a privacy curtain.
 Bring an eye-mask or ear-plugs if you're a light sleeper!

-Warm clothes are a must for cooler evenings, and layers for day-time changes in temperature.
+Warm clothes are a must for cool evenings, and layers for day-time changes in temperature.
 This event will go forward ‘Rain or Shine’ - please bring clothing and footwear appropriate to the weather forecast.

 Accommodations